PhotoPay/photopay-ios/README.md

 2. The non-classification processor groups which are set by using the [`- (void)setNonClassificationProcessorGroups:(nonnull NSArray<__kindof MBProcessorGroup *> *)processorGroups`]method. `MBProcessorGroups` from this collection will be executed after classification if the classification has been positive.

 A component which decides whether the scanned document belongs to the current class is [`MBTemplatingClass`](http://photopay.github.io/photopay-ios/Classes/MBTemplatingClass.html).
 It can be set by using the `- (void)setTemplatingClassifier:(nullable id<MBTemplatingClassifier>)templatingClassifier` method.
 If it is not set, non-classification processor groups will not be executed.
-Instructions for implementing the `MBTemplatingClassifier` are given in the [next section](#implementingTemplatingClassifier).
+Instructions for implementing the `MBTemplatingClassifier` are given in the [next section](#implementing-templating-classifier).

-### <a name="implementingTemplatingClassifier"></a> Implementing the `MBTemplatingClassifier`
+### <a name="implementing-templating-classifier"></a> Implementing the `MBTemplatingClassifier`

 Each concrete templating classifier implements the [`MBTemplatingClassifier`](http://photopay.github.io/photopay-ios/Protocols/MBTemplatingClassifier.html) interface, which requires to implement its `classify` method that is invoked while evaluating associated `MBTemplatingClass`.

 Classification decision should be made based on the processing result which is returned by one or more processing units contained in the collection of the classification processor groups.
-As described in [The ProcessorGroup component](#processorGroup) section, each processor group contains one or more `MBProcessors`.
-[There are different `MBProcessors`](#processorList) which may enclose smaller processing units, for example, [`MBParserGroupProcessor`](#parserGroupProcessor) maintains the group of [`MBParsers`](#parserConcept).
+As described in [The ProcessorGroup component](#processor-group) section, each processor group contains one or more `MBProcessors`.
+[There are different `MBProcessors`](#processor-list) which may enclose smaller processing units, for example, [`MBParserGroupProcessor`](#parser-group-processor) maintains the group of [`MBParsers`](#parser-concept).
 Result from each of the processing units in that hierarchy can be used for classification.
 In most cases `MBParser` result is used to determine whether some data in the expected format exists on the specified location.

 To be able to retrieve results from the various processing units that are needed for classification, their instances must be available when `classify` method is called.